samskivert/pythagoras/README.md

   64-bit floating point values throughout. `pythagoras.i` is specialized on int and contains none of the curved geometry classes.
 It is targeted toward applications that need "pixel geometry".

-## Documentation

-[API documentation] is available.

-## Maven artifact

-Pythagoras can be obtained via Maven Central: `com.samskivert:pythagoras:1.0`.
-Or you can download the pre-built [jar file].

 ## License